 What Surprised Her Most

-“It wasn’t just about reflection,” she said.
+“It wasn’t just about reflection,” she explained.
 “The community pushed me to think bigger, take braver steps, and let go of fears I hadn’t questioned before.”

 Life After the Workshop